Manhattan home sales see smallest decline in two years

 The result is that Manhattan sales have declined in eight of the past nine quarters.
 The exception was the second quarter of 2019, when buyers raced to complete purchases ahead of a scheduled increase in mansion and transfer taxes.

-"The market has begun to approach stasis after a number of years of decline," Frederick Peters, CEO of Warburg Realty, wrote in a report by the brokerage on Friday.
-He estimated that prices have fallen 15 per cent to 25 per cent from their 2016 peak.
+Frederick Warburg Peters, chief executive of Warburg Realty, estimated that prices have fallen 15 per cent to 25 per cent from their 2016 peak.

-The median price of homes that changed hands in the fourth quarter was unchanged from a year earlier at US$999,000, according to Miller Samuel and Douglas Elliman.
+The median price of homes that changed hands in the fourth quarter was unchanged from a year earlier, at US$999,000, said Miller Samuel and Douglas Elliman.
 Buyers got discounts averaging 6.8 per cent from the last asking price, up from 6.2 per cent a year earlier.
 The inventory of listings climbed 9 per cent to 6,643.

 Most transactions were at the lower end of the market, with 88 per cent of closed sales in the quarter priced below US$3 million, the brokerage Core said in its own report.
 The share of purchases above that value was the lowest for a fourth quarter since 2011.